 Some people have approached me and casually stated, "You speak well for a deaf person."

-It is weird to have someone come up and so easily utter that when we had our emotional baggage, struggles, and self-esteem issues.
+It is weird to have someone come up and so easily utter that when we have our emotional baggage, struggles, and self-esteem issues.
 With support from our parents, we had to get the confidence and work on ourselves.

 Enforcing Oral and spoken language instead of sign language